Corrosive Chemicals | Laboratory Safety

 Eye Protection

-Safety glasses that meet the ANSI Z.87.1 standard should be worn whenever handling corrosive chemicals.
-Ordinary prescription glasses WILL NOT provide adequate protection unless they also meet this standard.
-Safety glasses should also be equipped with side shields if there is a possibility of flying particles (i.e., glass, plastics).
-When there is the potential for significant splash hazards, additional eye/face protection should be worn in the form of goggles or a face shield.
+When handling corrosive chemicals, safety glasses that meet the ANSI Z.87.1 standard must be worn.
+Ordinary prescription glasses WILL NOT offer adequate protection unless they also meet this standard.
+Safety glasses should have side shields if there is a risk of flying particles (e.g., glass, plastics).
+In cases of significant splash hazards, goggles or a face shield must be worn for additional eye and face protection.

 Skin Protection

-Gloves should be worn when handling corrosive chemicals.
-Nitrile gloves should be adequate for handling most of these in general laboratory settings.
-An MSDS should be reviewed if handling may involve extended or high exposure to lab personnel to ensure adequate skin protection is provided.
+Gloves are essential when handling corrosive chemicals.
+Nitrile gloves are generally suitable for most laboratory settings.
+Always review the MSDS if extended or high exposure to lab personnel is expected, to ensure proper skin protection is in place.

 What Are Corrosive Liquids and How Are They Hazardous?

-Corrosive liquids are common in many workplaces throughout America, and keeping employees and customers safe and protected from their hazardous effects is paramount.
-What exactly are corrosive liquids and why are they considered so hazardous?
+Corrosive liquids are prevalent in various workplaces across America.
+Ensuring the safety and protection of employees and customers from their hazardous effects is essential.
+But what constitutes corrosive liquids and why are they deemed hazardous?

 Corrosive Liquids 101